Additional Notes or Correction

 As an example, at the time of writing their next available flight from Tana to Fort Dauphin is two and half months away from today, with two flights scheduled within two days of each other.
 The next flight available to make the return journey back to Tana is two months after those dates.
 I have absolutely no idea how this schedule is created or if it's open to the public as a secondary thought to a more significant reason that it's flying on these dates (such as the plane being chartered for a tour/research group that only occupies half the available seating).

 It does appear that a few route schedules are now being coerced into a more regular frequency and an appropriate booking may just about be possible if the stars align correctly.
 On that hope alone, it's certainly worth checking before deciding which airline you're flying with.
 Madagasikara Airways only allow a single 18kg bag of checked luggage but, as their planes are some of the smallest commercial planes flying, there's little chance of an increase at this size.
-Return flights tend to average at about [EUR360] in economy.
+Return flights tend to average at about [EUR360] in economy though the belated competition from Tsaradia's lower pricing may see a revision of this in the future.